NVIDIA DOCA Developer Quick Start Guide

 The DOCA package includes a set of reference applications to facilitate developer on-boarding.
 Please refer to the DOCA Reference Applications and DOCA Programming Guide for more information.

-To run the DOCA Secure Channel reference application which demonstrates accelerated and secure message transmission between the host and the DPU over the Comm Channel interface:
+To run the DOCA Secure Channel reference application which demonstrates accelerated and secure message transmission between the host and BlueField over the Comm Channel interface:

-Run the application as server on the DPU using the following command (all parameters are available in the secure channel application guide):
+Run the application as server on the BlueField networking platform using the following command (all parameters are available in the secure channel application guide):

 # /opt/mellanox/doca/applications/secure_channel/bin/doca_secure_channel -s 256 -n 10 -p 03:00.0 -r 3b:00.0